 Where are hearings held?

-Most hearings are held via telephone and some are held in person at the SC Works center in the county where the work was performed.
+Most hearings are held via telephone and some are held in person at a designated SC Works center.

 How are hearings conducted?